Beyond a Simple Screening

 Our friendly, caring team will put your child at ease.
 We’ll show them there is nothing scary about getting their eyes checked.
 A positive first experience with eye care can set your child up for a lifetime of regular vision care.

-Facts About Frequency
+Facts About Eye Exam Frequency

 Very few children under the age of 6 receive proper vision care.
 But regular eye exams are important for ensuring visual skills are developing properly, so it’s imperative to follow frequency recommendations.